Beth Haim of Ouderkerk aan de Amstel: History

-The land was purchased for use as a burying ground by the Jewish community of Amsterdam in 1614 and is located in the village of Ouderkerk aan de Amstel, in the countryside near Amsterdam.
+The land was purchased in 1614 by the Jewish community of Amsterdam for use as a burial ground.
+It is situated in the village of Ouderkerk aan de Amstel, in the rural outskirts south of Amsterdam.

-The Jewish population of Amsterdam are sephardic from the Iberian Peninsula who arrived in Holland during the 17th century.
+The Jewish population of Amsterdam in the early modern period consisted largely of Sephardic Jews from the Iberian Peninsula, many of whom had fled persecution in Spain and Portugal.

 Facilities

 Monuments

-In addition to its age, the graveyard is interesting because the tombstones have inscriptions in three languages, Portuguese, Dutch and Hebrew, and because, unusually for a Jewish cemetery, many of the tombstones are carved with elaborate scenes including human figures.
+In addition to its age, the cemetery is notable for several features.
+Many of its tombstones bear inscriptions in Portuguese, Dutch, and Hebrew.
+Unusually for a Jewish cemetery, a significant number of the stones also display sculptural reliefs, including representations of human figures.

 Visitation

 The cemetery is open to visitors and is free of charge.

 Notable burials

 Famous people buried at the Beth Haim include: